Minimum wage regulation

 Coverage of the minimum wage and exemptions

 The statutory minimum wage applies to all workers in Hungary, including the self-employed.
-The only exception is public workers, who may earn about half the minimum wage (about 65,000 persons at the end of 2023, and their numbers are falling as public workers are increasingly absorbed by the free labour market).
+The only exception is public workers, who may earn about half the minimum wage (about 65,000 persons in 2024), and their numbers are falling as public workers are increasingly absorbed by the free labour market).

 Part-time workers are paid a pro rata minimum wage (weekly, daily and hourly minimum wages are also regulated by law).